Quantum-Limited Acoustoelectric Amplification in a Piezoelectric-2DEG Heterostructure: Introduction

 Beyond the production of low-noise sources of coherent phonons, the ability to perform low-noise and phase-preserving amplification is also crucial to the development of quantum phononic systems.
 As an analogy, high-electron-mobility transistor (HEMT) based amplifiers provide large, phase-preserving gain and low noise (although not as low an additive noise as Josephson parametric amplifiers), which have made them a workhorse of quantum science and technology for microwave systems for decades.
 An analogous high-gain, low-noise, phase-preserving phonon amplifier could play an equally crucial role for quantum phononics, and here we study such a system.

-Recently, we have harnessed surface acoustic waves \cite{lange2008surfaceacoustic, ding2013surfaceacoustic, schuetz2015universalquantum, mandal2022surfaceacoustic} to demonstrate the first solid-state and electrically injected surface-acoustic-wave phonon lasers \cite{wendt2025electricallyinjected} by heterogeneous integration of a bulk compound semiconductor with a piezoelectric medium in a cavity, as well as traveling-wave phonon amplifiers with high gain and low noise \cite{hackett2023nonreciprocal}.
+Recently, we have harnessed surface acoustic waves \cite{lange2008surfaceacoustic, ding2013surfaceacoustic, schuetz2015universalquantum, mandal2022surfaceacoustic} to demonstrate the first solid-state and electrically injected surface-acoustic-wave phonon lasers \cite{wendt2026electricallyinjected} by heterogeneous integration of a bulk compound semiconductor with a piezoelectric medium in a cavity, as well as traveling-wave phonon amplifiers with high gain and low noise \cite{hackett2023nonreciprocal}.
 However, these devices are far from the fundamental limits of acoustoelectric amplification and phonon lasing, which would generally require reducing thermal noise, increasing mobility, and decreasing electric field screening.
 Specifically, the existing devices cannot operate in these regimes due to carrier freeze-out at cryogenic temperatures.

 Here, we study the quantum limits of amplification for an acoustoelectric phonon amplifier by analyzing the fundamental interactions between the quantum states of a 2D electron gas and piezoelectric acoustic waves.
 Due to the piezoelectric nature of the acoustic medium, each phonon carries an electric field, which penetrates into the 2DEG and interacts with the electrons there via electric dipole interaction.
 The electric field thus mediates the electron-phonon coupling \cite{chatterjee2024abinitio}.
 A dc voltage is applied to the 2DEG, effectively pumping the electron distribution and giving rise to an inverted population that amplifies a propagating surface acoustic wave through stimulated emission.
 The key advantages provided by the 2DEG are an intrinisic conduction-band population, vastly increased mobility, and vastly reduced electric field screening compared to a bulk semiconductor (thus even further enhancing the electron-phonon coupling strength).
+To the last point, it is worth noting that strong acoustoelectric effects have been observed in other low-dimensional materials such as graphene \cite{bandhu2013macroscopicacoustoelectric, bandhu2016controllingproperties, hernandezminguez2018interactionsurface, mou2024gatetunable} or transition metal dichalcogenides \cite{preciado2015scalablefabrication, kalameitsev2019valleyacoustoelectric}.

 Our principal focus is to theoretically determine the gain and saturation effects as functions of drift velocity, carrier concentration, and mobility for these acoustoelectric amplifiers.
 To do so, we analyze the electron-phonon interaction in the quantum regime, deriving the phonon emission rate per unit electric field intensity, as well as the electric field dielectric screening (which governs the electric field intensity per phonon).
 Next, we examine the clamping dynamics, demonstrating a tradeoff between gain and maximum acoustic field intensity.
 Crucially, we show that our findings for the gain in the short-electronic-lifetime (low-mobility) limit match the established classical results.